 Better Partnership Consultation

 It can be hard to move past a situation in which one partner has been unfaithful to the other, but for those who want to try to work through this situation, seeking help can be a great deal.
 If you have made the decision to seek help, then you have likely begun to accept that there is going to be a lot of work involved.
 But it is not impossible to move past this kind of incident in a relationship.
 The key to success in this situation is communication and both partners have to want to move past the incident.
 Our LMFT can work with you and your partner to identify what was good about your relationship so you can start to rebuild it together.
-Rebuilding trust can take time, but if both partners are committed to making things work, then our couples therapy sessions can help you.
+Rebuilding trust can take time, but if both partners are committed to making things work, then our couples sessions can help you.

-Get to Know Each Other All Over Again with Partnership Counseling
+Get to Know Each Other All Over Again

 It is not uncommon for either partner to say they have grown apart over the years.
 After all, people change and they see the world differently over time.
 These changes can have a major impact on the success of a relationship if partners aren’t willing to work through the changes together.
-When you decide to work with a counselor at Grief Recovery Center, you’ll be able to work on your relationship, discover more about yourself, and find ways to communicate better together.
+When you decide to work with a mental health professional at Grief Recovery Center, you’ll be able to work on your relationship, discover more about yourself, and find ways to communicate better together.

 Take Ownership of Your Feelings in a Safe Environment

 People often find it hard to talk about how they have changed and many partners find it easier to blame the change on someone else.
 By taking ownership of changes you have experienced, you can learn to present yourself in a way that makes you more confident and proud of who you are.
 Then, you and your partner can work toward learning to accept these “new people”.
 With our LMFTs, we provide a safe place to express your feelings.